Jenny Craig, Inc.

 Jenny Craig, Inc., often known simply as Jenny Craig, is an American weight loss, weight management, and nutrition company.
-The company has more than 700 weight management centers in Australia, the United States, Canada, and New Zealand.
-The program combines individual weight management counseling with a menu of frozen meals and other foods which are distributed through its centers or shipped directly to clients.
+At its peak, the company had more than 700 weight management centers in Australia, the United States, Canada, and New Zealand.
+The program combined individual weight management counseling with a menu of frozen meals and other foods which were distributed through its centers or shipped directly to clients.
+Founded as an independent company, the business was purchased by Nestlé in 2006 for approximately $600 million.
+However, the business declined, and on 4 May 2023, the company announced that it was going out of business after 40 years.
+It was revived as an e-commerce store by Wellful (the parent company of Nutrisystem) sometime after this announcement in fall 2023.

 History

-Jenny Craig and her husband, Sidney Craig, founded Jenny Craig, Inc. in 1983 in Melbourne, Australia and began operations in the United States in 1985.
+Jenny Craig and her husband, Sidney Craig, founded Jenny Craig, Inc. on 21 March 1983 in Melbourne, Australia and began operations in the United States in 1985.
 The company expanded rapidly after entering the U.S., opening 46 locations by 1987 as well as 114 in other countries.
 In 1991, the company underwent an IPO, generating $73.5 million in funding.

-In 1998 Jenny Craig was operating in Australia, New Zealand, Canada, Puerto Rico and US.
+By 1998 Jenny Craig was operating in Australia, New Zealand, Canada, Puerto Rico and US.
 The revenues had fallen from $401 million in 1996 to $352 million.

 Throughout the 1990s, the company's share price declined as it ran into a series of financial troubles involving weight loss drugs, employee training, and costly leases before eventually being delisted from the New York Stock Exchange in August 2001.
 Jenny Craig stock then traded over the counter.

-In 2002, Jenny Craig, Inc., was acquired by MidOcean Partners, a New York and London-based private equity investment firm, and ACI Capital, a New York-based private investment firm.
+In 2002, Jenny Craig, Inc., was acquired by MidOcean Partners, a New York and London-based private equity investment firm, and ACI Capital, a New York–based private investment firm.
 On 19 June 2006, they announced the signing of a definitive agreement to sell the company to Nestlé in a transaction valued at approximately $600 million.
 The company was operated as part of Nestlé Nutrition.
 On 19 November 2013, Jenny Craig Inc. was purchased by North Castle Partners for an undisclosed amount.
 In April 2019, H.I.G.
 Capital acquired the Jenny Craig weight management business from North Castle Partners.